BlaqueDevs/se-assignment-day-4-software-project-management-Kirui0001/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15808128&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+Project managers can ensure timely delivery and that deadlines are met by having constant meetings and setting achievable milestones.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+It ensures that you are able to complete the project within your budget.
+Ensure that you set reasonable budgets and ensure you get the cheapest possible quality services.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+ Agile method encompasses a more flexible and incremental approach to project management while Waterfall method involves completing the project in phases.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?